mapillary/mapillary-js/doc/docs/extension/three-custom-renderer.md

 ### Additional Functionality

-In our custom renderer we only have a single static cube that is always visible.
+In our custom renderer we only have a single fixed cube that is always visible.
 Maybe you want to add and remove objects dynamically, change object positions, or change object appearance during the lifespan of the renderer and application.
 To do that, you can add additional methods and functionality to your renderer class directly or in helpers.

 :::note